cerebral-technology/alexmill.github.io/_posts/2015-07-01-bing-azure-api-authentication-python-requests.md

 syntax: true
 ---

-Since Bing's documentation is essentially non-existent, I wanted to give my Python users an SEO-friendly, easily findable way of getting started with [Bing's Search API](https://datamarket.azure.com/dataset/bing/search).
+Since Bing's Azure API documentation is essentially non-existent (and its error handling is entirely useless), I wanted to give my fellow Python users an SEO-friendly, easily findable way of getting started with [Bing's Search API](https://datamarket.azure.com/dataset/bing/search).

 If you're on this page, you've probably seen this error about 10 times by now: